Tomogunchi/Gunchi-Mod/README.md

 ## Features
 - Custom textures that let you have a huge competitve advantage over other players.
 - Satisfying and easy to hear sounds for the best Venge competitive experience possible.
-- Extra in game settings menus to customise the game and improve performance.

 ## Installation Methods